borealbikes-dev/YOLOX/README.md

 ## When/Where is this repo used?

 + Currently, this repo was used to create the [`merckx-yolox`](https://hub.docker.com/repository/docker/tensorturtle/merckx-yolox) Docker image.
 I used [codename-merckx/project/yolox_ws/Dockerfile](https://github.com/borealbikes-dev/codename-merckx/blob/main/project/yolox_ws/Dockerfile) to create the base image, then within an interactive terminal from that container, installed YOLOX from the instructions below.
 Then, I committed that image to what is now `merckx-yolox` image.
++ In the future, this process will be automated within the Dockerfile.
+There seems to be some CUDA issues preventing this.

 ## Modifications